 CAEP Annual Reporting Measure 1: Impact on P-12 learning and development

-The New Jersey Department of Education (NJDOE) provided evaluation data for 16 program graduates from Fall of 2010 to Spring of 2017 who taught in New Jersey public schools during the 2014-15 through 2017-18 school years.
-These individuals represent approximately 11% of total program completers for that time period.
+The New Jersey Department of Education (NJDOE) provided evaluation data for the 17 program graduates from Fall of 2003 to Spring of 2018 who taught in New Jersey public schools during the 2019-20 school year.
+This data represents all program graduates from this 15-year period who were teaching in New Jersey public schools.
 One of the measures provided by the state is an SGO (Student Growth Objective) score, which is part of the New Jersey teacher evaluation framework and reflects the outcome of a specific and measurable long-term learning goal aligned to New Jersey standards.
-All of our graduates earned scores of either 3 (“good”) or 4 (“excellent”), indicating significant positive impact on student learning.
-The average SGO score for the group was 3.6 on the four-point scale.
-The state-wide average for summative teacher evaluation ratings for 2015-16 was 3.37.
+The average SGO score for the group was 3.8 on the four-point scale.

 CAEP Annual Reporting Measure 2: Indicators of teaching effectiveness

 The NJDOE also provided School Year Evaluation Scores as measures of teaching effectiveness for the teachers and school years referenced above.
 Evaluation scores are determined by formulas that take into account professional practice, as evaluated by research-based evaluation frameworks, and student growth as measured on performance on state and/or local assessments as determined by the subject area.
-For the sample of graduates described for CAEP Reporting Measure 1, every rating was either a 3 (“effective”) or a 4 (“highly effective”).
-These positive ratings are particularly noteworthy considering that these teachers are all in the early stages of their careers, and that the ratings are not generally adjusted for experience.
-The average School Year Evaluation Score for the group was 3.4 on the four-point scale, which was consistent with a statewide average of 3.37 for all teachers as reported in 2017 by the NJDOE.
+The average School Year Evaluation Score for the group (n=17) was 3.6 on the four-point scale.

 CAEP Annual Reporting Measure 3: Satisfaction of employers and employment milestones

-The program administered a survey to employers of program graduates from the fall of 2014 to spring of 2019.
-The employer response rate was 56%.
-When the employer was asked “In terms of overall teaching skill, please indicate how the teacher is prepared as compared with other teachers of similar experience” employers rated 44% program graduates as “Distinguished”, 44% as “Proficient,” and 11% as “Basic” on a four point scale.
-No employers rated program graduates as “Unsatisfactory”.
+The program administered a survey to employers of program graduates from the fall of 2015 to spring of 2020.
+The employer response rate was 46%.
+When the employer was asked “In terms of overall teaching skill, please indicate how the teacher is prepared as compared with other teachers of similar experience” employers rated 71% program graduates as “Distinguished”, 29% as “Proficient” on a four point scale.
+No employers rated program graduates as “Basic” or “Unsatisfactory”.

 In a question that asked about leadership roles they have taken and other employment milestones, eligible alumni responded with the following top five categories: